 Michael Cashman MEP, Co-president of the LGBT Intergroup, further explained: “A mother should never be refused entry to her child’s hospital room because her parental authority isn’t recognised.
 We are not trying to impose same-sex marriage across the EU.
 Quite simply, what we want is what all decent, fair-minded people want: that a family—any family—be able to travel or live anywhere in the EU without the risk of being separated from their loved ones.”

 2013 will be declared the European Year of EU Citizenship.

-Tags: free movementPosted in: Press releases, Recent news
+Tags: freedom of movementPosted in: Press releases, Recent news